Jeremiah Chapter 8

 “Water of gall”: Literally, “water of the poisonous plant,” perhaps the poppy (Jer.
 9:15; 23:15).

 This is certainly a bitter cup that they must drink.
 Remember they brought it on themselves by being unfaithful to God.
 They are in silence because they know it is true, and there is nothing left for them to say.
-They could have fled south as they had been warned to do, but they just sat and let it happen.
-I do not believe they thought God would allow this to happen to them.
+They could have fled south as they had been warned to, but they just sat and let it happen.
+I believe they thought God would NOT allow this to happen to them.

 Jeremiah 8:15 “We looked for peace, but no good [came; and] for a time of health, and behold trouble!”

 Upon the persuasion of our prophets, we expected that these troubles would never come, but that all would be well.
 But we find ourselves merely deluded by them.
 We looked so long, till even our eyes failed us, but we see no remedy for us (Lam.
 4:17), a metaphor.
-Miseries are often in Scripture compared to diseases, and deliverances to healing (Deut.
+In scripture, miseries are often compared to diseases, and deliverances to healing (Deut.
 32:39; Psalm 103:3; Jer.
 33:6).